 Make-or-break situations are bound to crop up in the course of a couple’s lifetime.
 After all, two people can’t possibly agree on everything.
-But when dealbreakers become the norm of the day, one or both partners begin delivering ultimatums in relationships.
+But when deal-breakers become the norm of the day, partners begin delivering ultimatums in relationships.
 They usually appear at the peak of a conflict when the individual puts their foot down once and for all.
 Or so we usually think.

 We need a nuanced understanding of this situation; one cannot categorize ultimatums in a marriage or a partnership as good or bad.
-So, we will discuss the intricacies of the subject with Utkarsh Khurana (MA Clinical Psychology, Ph.D.
-Scholar) who is a visiting faculty at the Amity University and specializes in anxiety issues, negative beliefs, and individualism in a relationship, to name a few
+So, we will discuss the intricacies of the subject with Utkarsh Khurana (MA Clinical Psychology, Ph.D. scholar) who is a visiting faculty at Amity University and specializes in anxiety issues, negative beliefs, and individualism in a relationship, to name a few.

-Our focus lies on the intent and frequency of such final warnings.
+Our focus lies on the reasons behind the ultimatum and the frequency of such final warnings.
 These two factors will help us ascertain whether ultimatums are healthy or not.
-In addition to this, we talk about how you can respond to such high-tension situations with composure.
-Let’s answer all your questions step by step – here’s all you need to know about ultimatums in relationships.
+In addition to this, we talk about how to respond to an ultimatum with composure.
+Let’s answer all your questions step by step.
+Here’s all you need to know about ultimatums in relationships.